 Automation is Key to Safety and Productivity

 Automation also has further enhanced the efficiency and safety of CIP and SIP.
-These processes can be dangerous, as CIP can sometimes rely on harsh chemical agents to clean facilities, and SIP operates under high pressure that must be carefully monitored and regulated.
+These processes can be dangerous.
+CIP sometimes relies on harsh chemical agents to clean facilities, while SIP operates under high pressure that must be carefully monitored and regulated.
 As part of its continuous drive to innovate, Haskell has taken an intentional approach to managing these processes safely and securely.

 Incorporating automated CIP and SIP into the process improves facility safety and efficiency.
-Automation can eliminate the need for plant personnel in various operations while still transmitting alarms and error signals well in advance of product quality being compromised.
+Automation can eliminate the need for plant personnel in various operations while transmitting alarms and error signals well before product quality is compromised.

 “This approach keeps the client’s production lines up and running,” Byron said.